 For most crypto enthusiasts, the introduction of SushiSwap signaled that DeFi had officially gone too far.
 In fact, the controversial events surrounding the project, which unfolded in the short weeks after its release, spoiled the appetite of many in the DeFi space.

 However, there is much more than meets the eye (or the tongue in this case!) when it comes to SushiSwap.
 The initial 2,500%+ APYs on deposited funds were just the tip of the tilapia.
-In September 2020, the SUSHI token was successfully listed on Binance, and control over the project was transferred from the original, anonymous founders to FTX CEO Sam Bankman-Fried, an incredibly reputable individual in the crypto space.
+In September 2020, the SUSHI token was successfully listed on Binance, and control over the project was transferred from the original, anonymous founders to disgraced FTX ex-CEO Sam Bankman-Fried.
 Since then, SushiSwap has rolled out various features on the protocol, truly promising to become ‘the’ Michelin star Defi Hub.

 In late 2020, SushiSwap was the largest DeFi protocol on the market.
 According to DeFi Pulse, SushiSwap currently stands in 11th position for Total Value Locked (TVL) in DeFi, with $1.51 billion in assets on its platform.